Lev0n82/TestDriverMCP/README.md

 ## Frequently Asked Questions: Logical Answers to Common Inquiries

-### What is TestDriver?
+### What is GRACE?

-TestDriver is an AI-powered testing platform that simulates user interactions to automate end-to-end testing for web, desktop, and mobile applications.
+GRACE (Generative Requirement-Aware Cognitive Engineering) is an AI-powered testing platform that simulates user interactions to automate end-to-end testing for web, desktop, and mobile applications.

-### How does TestDriver work?
+### How does GRACE work?

 It interprets high-level prompts, interacts with interfaces as a user would, and verifies expected outcomes using visual assertions.

-### What platforms does TestDriver support?
+### What platforms does GRACE support?

-TestDriver supports Windows, Mac, Linux, desktop apps, Chrome extensions, web browsers, and mobile interfaces (via emulator or device farm).
+GRACE supports Windows, Mac, Linux, desktop apps, Chrome extensions, web browsers, and mobile interfaces (via emulator or device farm).

 ### Can it be used for exploratory testing?

 Yes.
-TestDriver can autonomously navigate the application to generate new test cases.
+GRACE can autonomously navigate the application to generate new test cases.

 ### Can it test desktop applications?